bsmeding/bsmeding.github.io/docs/blog/posts/2025/2025-01-06-github-action-push-to-ansible-galaxy.md

 Manually uploading your Ansible roles to [Ansible Galaxy](https://galaxy.ansible.com/) is tedious and error-prone.
 With GitHub Actions, you can automate this process so every new release is published automatically!

-This guide walks you through:
-- Setting up your Ansible Galaxy namespace
-- Creating and storing your Galaxy API key securely
-- Writing a GitHub Actions workflow to publish your role
-- Best practices for versioning and tagging
 <!-- more -->
 ---